First, make sure you have the latest version of the app (available for download on the Setup Page).

 If Cherry crashes when you click the Test button, start a recording, or add a light:

-– If you are using a third-party bulb (not Phillips Hue brand), try downgrading to Version 1.6.
-We are currently working on a fix for these third-party bulbs, and the issue should be fixed in version 1.8.
-Sorry for the inconvenience.
+- If you are using a third-party bulb (not Phillips Hue brand), try upgrading to version 1.8 or newer.

-If you are stuck at “Connecting…” at the top of the Cherry window, try the following steps to try to fix the connection problem:
+If you are stuck at “Connecting…” at the top of the Cherry window:

 - Check that your lights are still controllable via the Hue app